ELENA-LANG/tutorials/FibonacciEnumerator/README.md

 In ELENA any method can be made yieldable.
 The class may have several yieldable methods which can be independent from each other.

 Let's do it.
-The method should start with **yieldable** attribute:
+The method should start with **yield** attribute:

-    public FibonacciGenerator
+    public singleton FibonacciGenerator
     {
-        // declaring a yieldable method
+        // declaring an iterator method
-        yieldable next()
+        yield Enumerator enumerator()
         {
         }
     }